khizerkamran/3d-Animation-by-python/README.md

-# 3d-Animation-by-python
+# ursina_3d_animation
-3d Animation by python
+3D Animation in Python made with the Ursina Game Engine